Princess Charlotte of Wales (born 2015): Succession

 Charlotte is third in the line of succession to the British throne, behind her father and elder brother.
-Because of the implementation of the Perth Agreement, which replaced male-preference primogeniture with absolute primogeniture, she did not move down the line of succession upon the birth of her younger brother Louis in April 2018, making her the first British princess in history to rank above a brother in the line of succession.
+Because of the implementation of the Perth Agreement, which replaced male-preference primogeniture with absolute primogeniture, she did not move down the line of succession upon the birth of Prince Louis in April 2018, making her the first British princess in history to rank above a brother in the line of succession.